Shimonoseki campaign: "Revere the Emperor and expel the barbarians!"

 The Chōshū clan was equipped with mostly antiquated cannons firing cannonballs, but also some modern armament, such as five 8 in Dahlgren guns, which had been presented to Japan by the United States, and three steam warships of American construction: the bark Daniel Webster of six guns, the brig Lanrick, or Kosei, with ten guns, and the steamer Lancefield, or Koshin, of four guns.

 The first attack occurred on June 25, 1863, soon after the Imperial "Order to expel barbarians" came into effect.
 The U.S. merchant steamer SS Pembroke, under Captain Simon Cooper, was riding at anchor outside Shimonoseki Strait when it was intercepted and fired upon by two European-built warships belonging to the rebel forces.

 The crew of one enemy vessel taunted the frantic American seamen with a loud and unnerving cry: "Revere the Emperor and expel the barbarians!" (尊皇攘夷 sonnō jōi).
 Under incessant cannon fire, Pembroke managed to get underway and escape through the adjacent Bungo Strait with only slight damage and no casualties.

 Upon arrival in Shanghai, Cooper filed a report of the attack and dispatched it to the U.S. Consulate in Yokohama, Japan.
 The next day, the French naval dispatch steamer Kien Chan was also riding at anchor outside the strait, when rebel Japanese artillery atop the bluffs surrounding Shimonoseki opened fire on her.
 Kien Chan sustained damage to its engine and suffered four casualties before escaping to the open ocean.

 On July 11, despite warnings from the crew of the Kien Chan, the 16-gun Dutch warship Medusa cruised into Shimonoseki Strait.
-Her skipper, Captain François de Casembroot, was convinced that Lord Mori would not dare fire on his vessel due to the strength of his ship and longstanding relations between the Netherlands and Japan.
+Her skipper, Captain François de Casembroot, was convinced that Lord Mōri Takachika would not dare fire on his vessel due to the strength of his ship and longstanding relations between the Netherlands and Japan.

-But Takachika did just that, pounding Medusa with more than thirty shells and killing or wounding nine seamen.
+However, Mōri did just that, pounding Medusa with more than thirty shells and killing or wounding nine seamen.
 De Casembroot returned fire and ran the rebel gauntlet at full speed, fearful of endangering the life of the Dutch Consul General, who was on board.
 Within a short time, the Japanese warlord had managed to fire on the flags of most of the nations with consulates in Japan.

 Battle of Shimonoseki Straits

 In the morning of July 16, 1863, under sanction by Minister Pruyn, in an apparent swift response to the attack on the Pembroke, the U.S. frigate USS Wyoming, under Captain McDougal, sailed into the strait and single-handedly engaged the U.S.-built but poorly manned local fleet for almost two hours before withdrawing.
 McDougal sank two enemy vessels and severely damaged another one, along with inflicting some forty Japanese casualties.
-The Wyoming suffered a significant amount of damage, four crew dead and seven wounded, one later dying of his injuries.
-The two Japanese steamers sunk by the Wyoming were raised again by Chōshū in 1864 and attached to the harbor of Hagi.
+The Wyoming suffered a significant amount of damage, with four crew dead and seven wounded, one later dying of his injuries.
+The two Japanese steamers sunk by the Wyoming were raised again by Chōshū in 1864 and attached to the harbour of Hagi.